 1. Technology and Data Analysis

-These systems can analyze a vast amount of data in real-time, allowing airlines to adjust award pricing on the fly to maximize their yield.
+Airlines now have powerful systems that analyze demand, seasonality, and competitor pricing in real-time, allowing them to adjust award prices on the fly to maximize profit.

 2. Revenue Management

-Dynamic pricing allows airlines to align award costs more closely with the seat’s actual value, ensuring they aren’t ‘losing’ potential revenue by offering high-value seats for a relatively low number of miles.
+Dynamic pricing allows airlines to align award costs more closely with a seat’s actual cash value.
+This prevents them from “losing” revenue by giving away a high-value last-minute business class seat for a low, fixed number of miles.

 4. Eliminating Sweet Spots